Website terms and conditions template: marketplace for goods; seller side

 The law in these T&C is largely common law that deals with the basics of contracts: offer, acceptance, price and payment, provision of service, liabilities and risk.
 By and large, you can set the terms you want, particularly the commercial ones.
 The document should be edited so that it reflects exactly how your business works.
 Our guidance notes will tell you what you can change safely, and what we don't advise changing.

-This template allows you to comply with the Sale of Goods Acts 1908, the Consumer Guarantees Act 1993 as amended, and other latest consumer protection legislation allowing your sellers to sell to businesses or consumers.
+This template allows you to comply with the Contract and Commercial Law Act 2017, the Consumer Guarantees Act 1993 as amended, and other latest consumer protection legislation allowing your sellers to sell to businesses or consumers.

 The terms and conditions template includes provisions that cover both the relationship between the seller and the buyer and the relationship between your business and the seller.